Pedro Juan Soto: Career

 After graduating from Long Island with a Bachelor of Arts degree, he served in the United States Army during the Korean War.
 After service, Soto attended Columbia University to obtain a Master of Arts degree in creative writing at Columbia University.

-In 1953, Soto's first career writing attempt came with Los perros anbnimos (Anonymous Dogs), a short novel based on Puerto Rican participation in the Korean War.
+In 1953, Soto's first career writing attempt came with Los perros anónimos (Anonymous Dogs), a short novel based on Puerto Rican participation in the Korean War.
 It is also around this time that Soto began to publish his early works, Garabatos (Scribblings) and Los inocentes (The Innocents), for which he won awards.
 In 1956, these collection of short stories were later reprinted in the work, Spiks.

 Among Soto's most famous works are Spiks (Monthly Review Press, 1974), which deals with the struggles he and many other Puerto Ricans faced in New York, and Usmaíl, a story set in the Puerto Rican island of Vieques in the early 20th century.
 Soto was a supporter of the Puerto Rican independence movement, a theme that often shows up in his books.

 In 1955, Soto moved back to Puerto Rico, where he continued to write novels and short stories, as well as a few dramas, and he later became a professor at the University of Puerto Rico.